jamespglaze/Kopernicus/README.md

 The Bleeding Edge is where beta code is trialed by fire, so if you want to help: Welcome!
 If you want a stable experience, please use the stable brance at https://github.com/Kopernicus/Kopernicus instead.

-New in this latest version UBE-83:
+New in this latest version UBE-84:

 1.)
-Experimental scatter system performance improvements.
-Testing needed.

-2.)
-Fixed some collider-fixing system logspam in select instances.
+Fixed some nullrefs in the experimental scatter system performance improvements, woo.

 Known Bugs: